Animal consciousness: Neural Darwinism

 Primary consciousness can be defined as simple awareness that includes perception and emotion.
 As such, it is ascribed to most animals.
 By contrast, secondary consciousness depends on and includes such features as self-reflective awareness, abstract thinking, volition and metacognition.

 Edelman's theory focuses on two nervous system organizations: the brainstem and limbic systems on one side and the thalamus and cerebral cortex on the other side.
 The brain stem and limbic system take care of essential body functioning and survival, while the thalamocortical system receives signals from sensory receptors and sends out signals to voluntary muscles such as those of the arms and legs.
 The theory asserts that the connection of these two systems during evolution helped animals learn adaptive behaviors.

 Other scientists have argued against Edelman's theory, instead suggesting that primary consciousness might have emerged with the basic vegetative systems of the brain.
 That is, the evolutionary origin might have come from sensations and primal emotions arising from sensors and receptors, both internal and surface, signaling that the well-being of the creature was immediately threatened—for example, hunger for air, thirst, hunger, pain, and extreme temperature change.
 This is based on neurological data showing the thalamic, hippocampal, orbitofrontal, insula, and midbrain sites are the key to consciousness of thirst.
 These scientists also point out that the cortex might not be as important to primary consciousness as some neuroscientists have believed.
-Evidence of this lies in the fact that studies show that systematically disabling parts of the cortex in animals does not remove consciousness.
-Another study found that children born without a cortex are conscious.
-Instead of cortical mechanisms, these scientists emphasize brainstem mechanisms as essential to consciousness.
+Some researchers argue that systematic disruption of cortical regions in nonhuman animals does not prevent consciousness, and that reports of consciousness in children born without a cortex are consistent with this view.
+On this account, brainstem mechanisms are proposed to play a primary role in consciousness.
 Still, these scientists concede that higher order consciousness does involve the cortex and complex communication between different areas of the brain.